Super Micro Computer (NASDAQ:SMCI) versus Apple (NASDAQ:AAPL) Critical Contrast

-Apple (NASDAQ:AAPL) and Super Micro Computer (NASDAQ:SMCI) are both computer and technology companies, but which is the superior stock?
-We will contrast the two companies based on the strength of their risk, dividends, profitability, valuation, analyst recommendations, institutional ownership and earnings.
+Super Micro Computer (NASDAQ:SMCI) and Apple (NASDAQ:AAPL) are both computer and technology companies, but which is the better stock?
+We will contrast the two companies based on the strength of their institutional ownership, analyst recommendations, risk, earnings, dividends, valuation and profitability.

 Institutional and Insider Ownership

-57.8% of Apple shares are held by institutional investors.
-Comparatively, 75.2% of Super Micro Computer shares are held by institutional investors.
-0.1% of Apple shares are held by insiders.
-Comparatively, 16.7% of Super Micro Computer shares are held by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.
+75.2% of Super Micro Computer shares are owned by institutional investors.
+Comparatively, 57.8% of Apple shares are owned by institutional investors.
+16.7% of Super Micro Computer shares are owned by insiders.
+Comparatively, 0.1% of Apple shares are owned by insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company is poised for long-term growth.

 Earnings and Valuation

-This table compares Apple and Super Micro Computer’s top-line revenue, earnings per share and valuation.
+This table compares Super Micro Computer and Apple’s gross revenue, earnings per share and valuation.

 |Gross Revenue